 Scholarly Commons Citation

 Grinberg, Itai, "Implementing a Progressive Consumption Tax: Advantages of Adopting the VAT Credit-Method System" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1606.
+1606.